jrodak18/jillianrodak/replit.md

 **Current State**: Fully functional and deployed on Replit

 ## Recent Changes
+- **December 18, 2025**: Scroll animations and styling updates
+  - Added cascade scroll animations to "Why Work With Me" and "Services" sections
+  - Created useScrollAnimation hook with Intersection Observer (staggered on desktop, instant on mobile)
+  - Implemented BlendedPhoto component for organic photo styling with clip-paths and gradient fades
+  - Updated hero image to rectangular frame with gradient fade effect
+  - Updated My Story image to elliptical frame with gradient fade
+  - Removed AI micro-strategy section (GeminiCareerTip)
+  - Removed Instagram icons from contact and sidebar
+  - Updated Calendly link and various text content per client feedback

 - **November 29, 2025**: Initial import from GitHub to Replit
   - Configured Vite to use port 5000 for Replit webview
   - Added HMR configuration for Replit proxy compatibility